hpcugent/vsc_user_docs/mkdocs/docs/HPC/openFOAM.md

 are being executed; if `NaN` values appear in your results, floating point errors are occurring.

-As such, **you should *not* use this in productions runs.
+As such, **you should *not* use this in production runs.
 Instead, you should track down the root cause of the floating point errors, and try to prevent them from occurring at all.

 ## OpenFOAM workflow